 V-8 is a ready-made vegetable juice standby.
 It contains tomato juice and other vegetables.
 Now it also comes with fruit juice mixed in.
 Pretty tasty.

-Pureed soups - Warm nutritious pureed vegetables seasoned with herbs and spices make tasty, filling, nutrition drinks.
+Warm nutritious pureed vegetables cooked in water or broth and seasoned with herbs and spices make tasty, filling, nutrition drinks.

-Broccoli, cauliflower, carrots or squashes are perfect vegetables for 'souping'.
+Broccoli, cauliflower, carrots, and squashes are perfect vegetables for 'souping'.
 Experiment with your favorite vegetables and beans.